deepak814795/ai-assistant-azure-whisper/README.md

 ## Workflow :
 **Input**: Users provide audio input to the system.
-This can be in various formats supported by Whisper AI.
+This can be in various formats supported by Whisper AI LLM.

  **Processing**: Whisper AI processes the audio input, breaking it down into smaller chunks and transcribing them into text format.